Rachelxcii/Coding-competition/README.md

 # Coding competition

 Here I share all my used codes in coding competition (Code Jam, Kick Start ...)
-\n I will try to use the same structure for all the codes:
+<br/> I will try to use the same structure for all the codes:
 - Problem title
 - Competition name and year
 - Language